hnzhang/notes/AWS-architect-associate.md

 * Identity Provider (IdP), a trusted provider of your users identify that lets you use authenticatioe to access other services.
 They could be: Facebook, Amazon, Google, Twitter, Github, LinkedIn.

 ** Type of Identity Providers
 The tech that behind the Identity Providers.
-Most time it is Security Assertion Markup Language(SAML), or SSO(Single Sign ON), or OpenID Connection(OIDC) OAuth
+Most time it is Security Assertion Markup Language(SAML), or SSO(Single Sign ON), or OpenID Connection(OIDC) OAuth.
+OAuth most time is for Social media account authentication.

+* OIDC is a type of Identity Provider which uses OAuth
+* SAML is a type of Identity Provider wich is used for Single Sign-On

+* AWS CLI(command line interface)
+The CLI is installed used a python script

+* AWS SDK
+Available in multiple languages C++/ GO/ JAVA/JS/.NET/NodeJS/PHP/Python/Ruby

+Pragmatic Access Keys are needed for authentications used in code.
+Both of them are collectively known as AWS Credentials
+* Access Key ID
+* Secrete Access Key

+These are stored in  your user home. eg. (~/.aws/credentials). the credentials files allow to manage multiple credientials(called profiles).

+* DNS
+** SOA(Start of Authority)
+Every domain must have an SOA record.
+The SOA is a way for Domain Admins to provide information about the domain. eg, how often it is updated, what is the admin's email address, etc.
+A Zone file can contian only one SOA Record

+** DNS records
+*** A record, Address record
+*** CNAME(Canonical Names)
+*** NS Records